Kneser graphs are Hamiltonian: Analysis via gliders: dynamic properties

-\begin{proof} For the sake of contradiction suppose that $s(g(\gamma))=s(\gamma)$.
-In this case $\gamma$ must be inverted, and by Lemma~\ref{lem:dstep} the step of~$\wh{x}$ at position~$s_2(\gamma)+1$ is a $\dstep$-step.
-This however implies that the step of~$\wh{f(x)}$ at this position is an $\ustep$-step, contradicting the assumption that $g(\gamma)$ is open. \end{proof}
+\begin{proof} For the sake of contradiction suppose that $\gamma\notin M(x)$, i.e., $g(\gamma)=\gamma$.
+In this case $\gamma$ must be inverted, and by Lemma~\ref{lem:dstep} the step of~$\wh{x}$ at position~$s_2(\gamma)+1$ is a $\dstep$-step, i.e., the corresponding bit in~$x$ is a matched~0.
+This however implies that the step of~$\wh{f(x)}$ at this position is an $\ustep$-step (matched~1 in~$x$), contradicting the assumption that $g(\gamma)$ is open. \end{proof}